tolarewaju3/eda-servicenow/README.md

 We'll create two projects: an execution project and a decision project.

-The execution project contains our playbook that resets the password, while our decision project contains rulebooks to capture ServiceNow events.
+The execution project contains a playbook that resets the password on the RHEL host, while our decision project a rulebook that captures ServiceNow events and calls the playbook.

+### Create Execution Project

-**Create an Execution Project.** Sign in to your ansible instance and select `Automation Execution --> Projects --> Create project`.
+First, sign in to your ansible instance and select `Automation Execution --> Projects --> Create project`.
 Use the following details.

 * **Name:** password-reset
 * **Organization:** Default